pharmpy/pharmpy/docs/modeling.rst

    model = Model(path / "pheno.mod")

 Etas can also be removed by providing a list of etas and/or name of parameters to remove IIV from.
+See :py:func:`pharmpy.modeling.remove_iiv`.

 .. jupyter-execute::